techtrigon/RapidRun/README.md

 ## 🚀 Features

-- **Supports Multiple Languages**: Quickly run code for C, C++, Python, JavaScript, Java, C#, and TypeScript.
+- **Supports Multiple Languages**: Quickly run and compile code for C, C++, Python, JavaScript, Java, C#, and TypeScript.

-- **Highly Customizable**: Configure compilers and interpreters as per your needs.
+- **Highly Customizable**: Configure compilers, interpreters, and flags to suit your specific project needs.

-- **Fast Execution**: Compile and run code with a single click or command.
+- **Fast Execution**: Compile and run your code with a single click or command, optimizing your workflow.

-- **Status Bar Integration**: Easily access the run functionality via the status bar.
+- **Status Bar Integration**: Seamlessly access the run functionality directly from the status bar for quick execution.

+- **Smart Save Options**: Automatically save files before running based on your preferences (single, all, or none).

+- **Terminal Integration**: View compilation and run outputs directly in the integrated terminal.

+- **Error Handling**: Receive instant feedback on compilation errors, making debugging easier.

+- **Cross-Platform Support**: Works on Windows, macOS, and Linux, providing a consistent experience across all platforms.

 ## 💻 Installation